gozsari/Single-Cell-Data-Analysis/README.md

 # Single-Cell
-Notes and studies about sinle-cell analysis
+Notes and studies about single-cell analysis
 ## Vocabulary
 * **Central dogma of molecular biology**